79t1ckz/R3-Syscall-Monitor/README.md

 Logger module may be not very stable if you want to trace a RANDOM address. ( fxsave is not used, maybe used in the future )

-If you want to trace a game, counter is better.
+If you want to trace a game, the counter module is better.